Arif Habib Corporation: History

 Arif Habib Group started its operations as a pure capital markets firm in 1970 and was engaged in brokerage business since its inception.
 In 1994, it incorporated itself as the Arif Habib Securities.

-In 2006, the group acquired Rupali Bank and renamed it as Arif Habib Bank.
+In 2006, Arif Habib acquired Rupali Bank and renamed it as Arif Habib Bank.

-In 2007, the Arif Habib Group was considered a fairly large financial services conglomerate in Pakistan.
+In 2007, Arif Habib was considered a fairly large financial services conglomerate in Pakistan.
 It owned one large asset management company, a big investment bank, a securities brokerage firm and a retail bank.
 During the 2008 worldwide financial crisis, it was at brink of collapse.

-In 2009, the group sold the bank to Suroor Investments for Rs.
+In 2009, Arif Habib sold the bank to Suroor Investments for Rs.
 2.7 billion (US$32.5 million) which then merged with Atlas Bank and Mybank to form Summit Bank.

-In 2010, the group merged its investment arm, Arif Habib Investments, with MCB Asset Management to form the MCB-Arif Habib Savings and Investments Limited.
+In 2010, Arif Habib merged its investment arm, Arif Habib Investments, with MCB Asset Management to form the MCB-Arif Habib Savings and Investments Limited.

-The group currently consists of 13 companies spanning the real estate, financial services, energy, cement, steel and fertiliser production sectors.

-As of 2012, it had over 11,000 employees and an annual revenue of Rs.
-100 billion.